wennewman/wecipes/src/recipes/crabSoup/crabAndCornSoup.md

 date: "2020-10-12"
 categories: "dinner brunch"
 credit: "Me and my home made chicken stock"
 description: "I made this up yesterday.
 Can't even believe how delicious it was and takes only 10 mins.
-I use the Pantai crab paste with soya bean oil; I get it in all my local Asian grocers."
+I use the Pantai crab paste with soya bean oil; I get it in all my local Asian grocers"
 ---
 ![Crab and corn soup](./crabSoup.jpg)